-This bill is motivated by the concern that women are underrepresented in the trades, and that one barrier faced by women is access to clean and secure restrooms on jobsites.
-This bill would require the Division of Occupational Safety and Health to submit a rulemaking proposal to consider a regulation to require at least one women's designated restroom at any construction jobsite with two or more required water closets.
+This bill is motivated by the concern that women and nonbinary individuals are underrepresented in the trades, and that one barrier they face is access to clean and secure restrooms on jobsites.
+This bill would require the Division of Occupational Safety and Health to submit a rulemaking proposal to consider a regulation to require at least one separate toilet facility at any construction jobsite with two or more required separate toilet facilities for employees who self-identify as female or nonbinary.
 The deadline for submitting the proposal would be December 1, 2025.